turbot/powerpipe-docs/docs/powerpipe-hcl/variable.md

 # variable

-[Variables](mods/mod-variables#input-variables), are module-level objects that essentially act as parameters for the module.
-When running `powerpipe control` or `powerpipe benchmark`, you can pass values on the command line, from a `.ppvars` file, or from environment variables, and you will be prompted for any variables that have no values.
+[Variables](mods/mod-variables#input-variables) are module-level objects that essentially act as parameters for the module.
+When running Powerpipe, you can pass values on the command line, from a `.ppvars` file, or from environment variables, and you will be prompted for any variables that have no values.

 You can reference variable values as `var.<NAME>`

 ## Example Usage